-Upon the recommendation of the Department Head, the College Dean may authorize reassigned time in order to provide time for Research-.
-A faculty member taking advantage of this opportunity will be required to report to the Dean when requested concerning his or her Research activity.
+Upon the recommendation of the Department Head, the College Dean may authorize reassigned time in order to provide time for Research.
+A faculty member taking advantage of this opportunity will be required to report to the Dean when requested concerning the faculty member's Research activity.